Submit 2017 Annual Dues and Fees Online by Nov. 28

-Chapter and region 2017 dues/fees must be submitted electronically via the entry form in Chapter Business Tools.
+By Nov.
+28, chapter and region 2017 dues/fees must be submitted electronically via the entry form in Chapter Business Tools.
 Instructions can be found here.
-Chapters and regions are strongly encouraged to enter their 2017 dues/fee amounts via the online entry form by Oct.
-31; however, these amounts can be modified until end of day Nov.
-28. Extensions or changes beyond this date are not possible due to the extremely short turnaround time needed by the printer to produce next year’s invoices.
+Extensions or changes beyond this date are not possible due to the extremely short turnaround time needed by the printer to produce next year’s invoices.

 AI Finance Requests Chapter Lobbying Expense Information